Harry Maguire: 2019–20 season

-2020–2021: Prolific performances
+2020–21 season: Europa League final

 On 17 October 2020, Maguire scored his first goal of the season, equalising in the 23rd minute in a league match against Newcastle United that eventually ended in a 4–1 away win.
 On 27 January 2021, he equalised in the 64th minute even though the match ended in a 2–1 home loss against his former club Sheffield United, which ended a 13-match unbeaten run since the team lost to Arsenal on 1 November 2020.
 When several teammates received racist threats following the loss, Maguire joined other past and present United players condemning the abuse.
 He played the full 90 minutes on 2 February in United's Premier League record-equalling 9–0 home win against Southampton.

-On 25 April, he equalled Gary Pallister's club record for playing the most number of league games without being substituted, by playing the full 90 minutes for the 71st consecutive Premier League game, in a scoreless draw against Leeds United.
-However, he couldn't break the record, as he had to be substituted in the 72nd minute of the subsequent game on 9 May, a 3–1 home win over Aston Villa, owing to an ankle injury.
-On 26 May, Maguire missed the 2021 UEFA Europa League Final against Villarreal due to injury, in which United lost on penalties after a 1–1 draw.
+On 25 April, in a scoreless draw against Leeds United, he equalled Gary Pallister's club record for playing the most league games without being substituted, by playing the full 90 minutes for his 71st consecutive Premier League game.
+He was unable to break the record, for owing to an ankle injury, he had to be substituted in the 72nd minute of the subsequent game on 9 May, a 3–1 home win over Aston Villa.
+On 26 May, Maguire missed the 2021 Europa League final against Villarreal due to injury, in which United lost on penalties after a 1–1 draw.